WenDEVLIFE/Mherl-Management-System-PC/README.md

 -----------------------------------------------------------------------------------
 This is management system withc is based on android and pc togethert by the use of firebase.
+This is used for our businesses only and you can use this for educational purposes only, like how to connect your current project from Firebase in Javafx.
 ------------------------------------------------------------------------------------